 The lot on the corner of Summer St. and County St. was granted originally to Humphrey Bradstreet.
 He sold his house and land to Deacon Thomas Knowlton in 1646.

-Deacon Thomas Knowlton Sr. (1607-1692) was a cordwainer who arrived in Ipswich about 1639 during the Great Migration from from Uxbridge, Middlesex, England, near London, accompanying his older brothers John, another cordwainer, and William, a brick mason.
+Deacon Thomas Knowlton Sr. (1607-1692) was a cordwainer who arrived in Ipswich about 1639 during the Great Migration from from Uxbridge, Middlesex, England, near London, accompanying his older brothers John and William.
+John Knowlton, also a cordwainer, died in 1654, and left his house and land to his wife Margery.
+Their children were John, Abraham and Elizabeth.
+William’s occupation was “bricklayer,” and he died one year after John, 1655.
+The children of William and Elizabeth Knowlton were Mary, Thomas, William, John, Samuel, Benjamin and Joseph.

 Deacon Thomas Knowlton was an educated man who, well into old age, was deeply involved in the early civic affairs of the town of Ipswich.
 He served as constable, tithingman, committee man, and administrator of many estates.
-He married twice but had no children.
-Consequently, in 1688 Thomas passed his house and land at 27 Summer St. to his grand nephew Nathaniel Knowlton (1658-1726), also a deacon, in a bond with the proviso that Nathaniel and his wife care for him for the rest of his life, which they did until his death in 1692.
+In 1688 Thomas Knowlton Sr. passed his house and land at 27 Summer St. to his grand nephew Nathaniel Knowlton (1658-1726), also a cordwainer and a deacon, in a bond with the proviso that Nathaniel and his wife care for him for the rest of his life, which they did until his death in 1692.

 During the time that Deacon Thomas Knowlton was planning and carrying out provisions for his old age, he had a new house erected on the property, and it is this house that survives today.
-Because Nathaniel and his family were already living with Thomas when the bond was made, the house may have been built earlier.
-The builder is unknown, but it could have been another family member, Thomas Knowlton (1662-1750), a skilled carpenter and the brother of Deacon Nathaniel Knowlton.
+Nathaniel and his family were already living with Thomas when the bond was made.
+His uncle Thomas Knowlton died in 1692.
+As the senior Thomas Knowlton was now 80 years old, the builder of this house was probably Deacon Nathaniel Knowlton’s brother (also named Thomas Knowlton, 1662-1750), a skilled carpenter.

 - Waters, Ipswich in the Massachusetts Bay Colony